ionic-team/stencil-router-v2/README.md

 This router backs up the `document.location` in a `@stencil/store`, this way we can respond to changes in document.location is a much simpler, way, not more subscribes, no more event listeners events to connect and disconnect.

-Functional Components are the used to collect the list of routes, finally the `Switch` rendes only the selected route.
+Functional Components are the used to collect the list of routes, finally the `Switch` renders only the selected route.

 ## Install